Gaby6784/Company_Classifier/README.md

 - Manual inspection of a random sample of predictions
 - Tracking % of companies receiving no label
 - Comparing noise level across thresholds and models (MiniLM vs E5)

+## Why do I use sentence-transformers

+I chose to use sentence-transformers because this project requires an understanding of meaning.
+The goal is to classify companies into insurance-related categories based on often vague, unstructured descriptions.
+Sentence-transformers provide a powerful alternative by encoding each company description and each taxonomy label into a semantic vector — a dense numerical representation of its meaning.

+By comparing these vectors using cosine similarity, the classifier can identify conceptual matches.
+This enables the system to assign accurate labels even when wording varies significantly, without requiring any labeled training data.

 ## Conclusion
 Although the classifier does a good job overall, there are instances where companies are given labels that are either unrelated or of poor quality.
 Raising the similarity threshold alone won't always eliminate these misclassifications; in fact, doing so too much may result in the omission of pertinent labels.